 Photo: Left to Right

-Back – Natasha Williams, Derren Fox, Stedson Stroud, Sam Weber, Nathan Fowler, Jolene Sim
+Back – Natasha Williams, Derren Fox (now working in the UK), Stedson Stroud, Sam Weber, Nathan Fowler (now working for Environmental Health), Jolene Sim

 Front – Liza White, Charlie Dooley, Catherine Supple, Nicola Weber